 Board of Directors

 The Practice Committee meets monthly to make decisions about forms and practices, and sets the yearly teaching schedule.
-The Practice Committee is comprised of the Head Teacher and the Zendo Manager, plus a minimum of five appointed representatives.
+The Practice Committee is comprised of the Head Teacher and the Zendo Manager, plus a minimum of four appointed representatives.
 Representatives must have been members in good standing for at least two years.
 Each member serves a two-year term.
-Current members are: Head Teacher: Eugene Bush; Ino: Rose Brewster; Gina Belton, Beverly Filip, Mary Holbrook and Alex Kantner.
+Current members are: Head Teacher, Eugene Bush; Zendo Manager, Rose Brewster; Alex Kantner; Lindsey Holm.

 Members and Friends